suraj95/Spark-on-Docker/README.md

 	#4.
 An ML Pipeline which consists of three stages: tokenizer, hashingTF, and logistic regression.
 		bin/spark-submit examples/src/main/python/ml/pipeline_example.py

 	#5.
-A Multilayer Perceptron Classifier with four layers: input layer of 4 features,
+A Multilayer Perceptron Classifier with four layers (4,5,4,3):
-		two intermediate layers (size of 5 and 4), and finally an output layer of 3 classes bin/spark-submit examples/src/main/python/ml/multilayer_perceptron_classification.py
+		bin/spark-submit examples/src/main/python/ml/multilayer_perceptron_classification.py

 ## We may have to run some commands on worker container (install new packages)